2022 Illinois House of Representatives election: District 33

-The district has been represented by Democrat Marcus C. Evans Jr. since his appointment in April 2012.
+The district had been represented by Democrat Marcus C. Evans Jr. since his appointment in April 2012.
 Evans Jr. was re-elected unopposed in 2020.
 Quintin Barton was the Republican nominee.

 District 34

-The district has been represented by Democrat Nicholas Smith since his appointment on February 4, 2018.
+The district had been represented by Democrat Nicholas Smith since his appointment on February 4, 2018.
 Smith was re-elected unopposed in 2020.
 Frederick Walls, a journeyman carpenter, was the Republican nominee.

 District 35

-The district has been represented by Democrat Frances Ann Hurley since January 9, 2013.
+The district had been represented by Democrat Frances Ann Hurley since January 9, 2013.
 Hurley was re-elected with 64.2% of the vote in 2020.
 Hurley defeated David Dewar, a write-in candidate, for the Democratic nomination.
 Herb Hebein, the Republican nominee in 2020, was the Republican nominee.

 District 36

-The district has been represented by Democrat Kelly M. Burke since January 12, 2011.
+The district had been represented by Democrat Kelly M. Burke since January 12, 2011.
 Burke was re-elected unopposed in 2020.
-Robbie Katherine Regina and David Sheppard, a police officer, ran for the Republican nomination.
-Sheppard won the nomination.
+David Sheppard, a police officer, defeated Robbie Katherine Regina for the Republican nomination.